sphinxc0re/sphinx0res/README.md

 SphinxOres - Because the Sphinx hides it's treasure!
 ==========

-An anti-cheat plugin for MCServer
+An anti-cheat plugin for Cuberite that uses static ore-obfuscation